grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Without comment, Bastian turned the dive wheel again.
 The boat was still trimmed heavy toward the bow, so it sank almost immediately.
 Percy grabbed the leather strap again.
 The depth gauge began a rapid climb, pushing quickly past 215 meters --- the normal operating limit of the _Prospect_.

 Percy lit up yet another cigarillo and stared at the depth gauge without blinking.
 At 225 meters she called out to Hemi.
-"Are they still coming Hemi."
+"Are they still coming Hemi?"

 "Straight on Sylvia."
 Said Hemi from below.
 "They are coming down at us.
 About 300 meters away from us now.
-They'll be on us in less than 30 seconds."
+They will be on us in less than 30 seconds."

 The needle on the depth gauge had a steady, relentless upward movement, winding its way towards the higher triple digit numbers on the right side of the gauge.
 It maxed out at 300 meters --- the depth at which _Prospect's_ original engineers estimated it would collapse.

 The depth gauge passed 250 meters.

-"They've turned off Sylvia!"
+"They have turned off Sylvia!"
 Hemi called up.
 "They went hard port, and are heading away."

 "Level us Bastian, now!"
 Percy commanded.

-Bastian spin the dive plane wheel rapidly and the bow came up.
+Bastian spun the dive plane wheel rapidly and the bow came up.
 The boat leveled out with the depth gauge reading 254 meters.
 Bastian was breathing quickly.
-He lifted his shaking hands from the dive plane wheel and lit a cigarette.
+He lifted his shaking hands from the wheel and lit a cigarette.

 Owen looked up at Percy with the look of prey having fully consumed his eyes.